Palta, North 24 Parganas

-Palta is a locality in North Barrackpur Municipality of North 24 Parganas district in the Indian state of West Bengal.
+Palta is a neighbourhood in North Barrackpur of North 24 Parganas district in the Indian state of West Bengal.
 It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

 Geography

 Post Office

 Bengal Enamel Post Office at Palta is a delivery sub post office, with PIN 743122 in the North Presidency Division of North 24 Parganas district in Calcutta region.
 No other post office has the same PIN.

 Economy

 Indira Gandhi Water Works

 Palta Water Works, rechristened Indira Gandhi Water Treatment Plant, was the first intake point of water for Kolkata, established in 1864-1870 and spread over 480 acres.
 It was expanded in 1888–1893, 1905, 1920, 1936, 1952 and 1968.
 The total daily potable water supply is 1,350 million litres or 96 million gallons.
 It feeds 212,000 domestic connections plus commercial connections in Kolkata.
 The distance between Indira Gandhi Water Treatment Plant and the pumping station at Tala is 22 km.